 - Understand your consumer

 Everything should revolve around your consumer.
 They are your boss and they have the final say.
 You need to know what their needs are to be able to satisfy them, and you need to know their mindset to be able to present your solution in an appealing way.
 Proper research will remove any internal biases and guesswork that you would have otherwise relied on, and instead will create concrete, actionable data.
 After all, it doesn’t matter what you or your team think, what matters is what your consumers think.

 - Understand your competitors

-Everyone knows the phrase ‘keep your friends close, and your enemies closer’, and it applies in the marketing world, too.
+Everyone knows the phrase “keep your friends close, and your enemies closer,” and it applies in the marketing world, too.
 There will always be someone else who offers a product or service that is strikingly similar to yours, so you need to differentiate yourself in a meaningful way or risk having consumers flock to your competitor.
-With research you will know where you stand in relation to your competitors and what attributes matter most to your consumers.
-This will allow you make smart and informed decisions and to differentiate yourself in ways that really matter.
+With research, you will know where you stand in relation to your competitors and what attributes matter most to your consumers.
+This will allow you to make smart and informed decisions and to differentiate yourself in ways that really matter.

 - Stay focused

 Odds are you aren’t just working on one project, but rather you have a whole multitude of things going on that can run together.
 Having good background research for each project will give you a base to keep returning to so you don’t get sidetracked.
 It will refresh your memory with the key things that really matter, so you are able to stay focused on what is important without wasting time on another aspect that your consumers aren’t interested in.

 - Quantify opportunities